 These headphones have quite a bit of latency at 174ms.
 This makes them poorly suited for watching videos and gaming and is a bit on the higher side for Bluetooth headphones.

 The WI-SP600N are decent mixed usage sports headphones.
 They have a good build quality and a compact design that's easy to carry around on your person.
 They're also stable enough for running and working out, although better cable management and a smaller in-line remote would have made them even more stable for sports.
 Unfortunately, they have a relatively short battery life that won't last as long as some of the models compared below.
-Their sound quality is a also a bit too bass heavy but on the upside you can customize their sound profile with their companion app which makes them a bit more versatile than the WI-SP500.
+Their sound quality is also a bit too bass heavy but on the upside, you can customize their sound profile with their companion app which makes them a bit more versatile than the WI-SP500.
 See our recommendations for the best noise cancelling earbuds, the best wireless earbuds for iPhone and the best noise cancelling headphones under $100.

 The Bose SoundSport Wireless are a slightly better wireless headset than the Sony WI-SP600N.
 The Bose have an earbud fit which makes them a bit more comfortable for most listeners than the Sony's.
 They also have a longer battery life and a better-balanced sound that cater well to most music genres.
 They're also a tad more stable for the gym.
 The Sonys, on the other hand, has a better isolation performance which makes them a bit more suitable for other use cases like commute and travel.
 They also have a slightly more premium and durable design with better controls.
 You can also EQ the Sony's via their app which you cant with the Bose.